 All outstanding options to purchase Ocular common stock, including options held by executive officers, will become fully vested and exercisable immediately prior to completion of the merger.
 Holders of in-the-money options to purchase Ocular common stock will receive a combination of Cooper stock and cash in an amount equal to the spread value of their options less applicable withholding taxes.
 In addition, Ocular has agreements with each of its executive officers other than Mr. Fanning that provide that the executive officer would receive certain severance payments if he or she is terminated without Cause, as defined below, or resigns for Good Reason, as defined below, in connection with a change of control (which includes the completion of the merger).
-Ocular's agreement with Mr. Fanning provides him with the same benefits if he is Terminated, as defined below, in connection with a change of control (which includes the completion of the merger).
+Mr. Fanning is entitled to the same benefits if he is Terminated, as defined below, in connection with a change of control (which includes the completion of the merger) under Ocular's agreement with him, which was amended on September 24, 2004 to extend its expiration date from August 13, 2004 to the earlier of (i) the closing of the merger, (ii) the termination of the merger agreement, (iii) the termination of Ocular's agreement with Mr. Fanning or (iv) April 30, 2005.